-This desk review synthesizes the extant state of knowledge on theory, tools and best practices relating to mainstreaming gender in infrastructure, and identifies gaps that the envisioned gender toolkit should fill.
+This desk review synthesizes the extant state of knowledge on theory, strategies, tools and best practices relating to mainstreaming gender in infrastructure, and identifies gaps that the envisioned gender toolkit should fill.
 Based on the theoretical discussion on gender and infrastructure in Chapter 2, the gender toolkit should be centered in a more nuanced conceptualization of gender and social vulnerability which would allow for an inclusive approach in:

-- Understanding gendered needs, preferences, risks. - Increasing equity & diversity in design and operations by, for instance, leveraging specialized knowledge that marginalized communities acquire as a result of their specific structural position and interactions with the ecological and geographical environments.
+- Understanding gendered gaps, needs and risks relating to infrastructure. - Increasing diversity & equity in design and operations by, for instance, leveraging specialized knowledge that marginalized communities acquire as a result of their specific structural position and interactions with the ecological and geographical environments.